Fiscal sponsorship information

 All information requested in the grant application for the applicant organization is that of the fiscal sponsor.

-The Bush Foundation requires the fiscal sponsor (the applicant organization) to attach a written, signed fiscal sponsorship agreement when submitting a grant application.
-The Foundation will review the written agreement as part of its application review process.
+We typically ask the fiscal sponsor to attach a written, signed fiscal sponsorship agreement when submitting a grant application and include that as part of the application review process.

-If a grant is awarded by the Bush Foundation, the fiscal sponsor is the grantee.
-The fiscal sponsor signs the Foundation’s grant agreement and is responsible for the terms within it.
+The fiscal sponsor is the grantee and enters into a grant agreement with Bush and is responsible for the terms within it.

-The fiscal sponsor is listed as the grantee on the Foundation’s website.
+The fiscal sponsor is listed as the grantee on our website.

 What is in a fiscal sponsorship agreement